keithro/pickup-client/planning/notes.md

 # Todo
 - Restrict access to pages with if (!user) { ...redirect to login }?
-- Move section.welcome-panel2 out of Welcome component and into Login and Register so you can add error message display.
+- Delete old Login and Register components
+-

 ### Interesting Code or things I learned
 Mongoose: exclue fields returned from search with .select('-field_name')